githugger/dotfiles/README.md

 ---

 My personal dotfiles used with Neovim, Tmux (and Zsh) on Linux.
 Forked and tweaked from https://github.com/drahosp/dotfiles.
-(Check his repo especially if you're on a Mac for homebrew and general OSX stuffs!)

 Includes dotfiles for:
  * [Neovim](https://github.com/neovim/neovim)